 With his dream homestay complete, Linh now had to build his perfect team of local people to help him in building his business.
 The idea of family is extremely important to Linh, a concept which extended beyond blood ties to include all those who treated him as a brother, a son and a friend.
 This was, in part, because of his own experience; he had been lucky enough to experience the love of many mothers who had taken him in as a son and nurtured him.
-It was this that led him to the idea of creating a family team with his younger brother Nam, their father Loc and two local Tay people Trung and Vong.
+It was this that led him to the idea of creating a family team with his younger brother Nam, their father Loc and two local Tay people Chinh and Vong.

 Mr Loc giving an early driving lesson to guests

-After a long career in the army, Loc decided to join his son with his business and help him manage the homestay, ensuring all of the guests get a true experience of Tay hospitality.
-They receive the support of two skilled and passionate local women, Trung and Vong, who look after all of the guests by making sure the homestay is kept in fantastic condition and preparing delicious feasts of local food.
+After a long career in the army, Loc decided to join his son with his business and help him manage the lodge, ensuring all of the guests get a true experience of Tay hospitality.
+They receive the support of two skilled and passionate local women, Chinh and Vong, who look after all of the guests by making sure the homestay is kept in fantastic condition and preparing delicious feasts of local food.

 Linh experienced great growth in his business but also a saddening loss in his personal life.
 This time of grief and transition led to him becoming even more determined to provide a better future and inspiration to his young son.
 Linh's ambitions grew once again, this time leading him back to Hanoi with his brother Nam.
 As a way of making Ba Be more accessible, Linh opened the Mr Linh's Adventures tourism office in the heart of the Old Quarter in Hanoi.
 Even Linh, who lived on ambition and adventure, couldn't imagine just how big his dreams would come to be.

 Mr Linh's Homestay in Ba Be National Park